Hereditarily indecomposable continua as generic mathematical structures: Abstract

 We characterize the pseudo-arc as well as $P$-adic pseudo-solenoids (for a set of primes $P$) as generic structures, arising from a natural game in which two players alternate in building an inverse sequence of surjections.
 The second player \emph{wins} if the limit of this sequence is homeomorphic to a concrete (fixed in advance) space, called \emph{generic} whenever the second player has a winning strategy.

-For this aim, we develop a new approximate Fraïssé theory, in order to realize the above-mentioned objects (the pseudo-arc and the pseudo-solenoids) as Fraïssé limits.
-Our framework extends the discrete Fraïssé theory, both classical and projective, and is also suitable for working directly with continuous maps on metrizable compacta.
+For this purpose, we develop a new robust approximate Fraïssé theory in the context of \emph{MU-categories}, a generalization of metric-enriched categories, suitable for working directly with continuous maps between metrizable compacta.
+Our framework extends both the classical and projective Fraïssé theories.

-We show, in particular, that, when playing with continuous surjections between non-degenerate Peano continua, the pseudo-arc is always generic.
-The universal pseudo-solenoid appears to be generic over all surjections between circle-like continua.
+We reprove the Fraïssé-theoretic characterization of the pseudo-arc and we realize every $P$-adic pseudo-solenoid as a Fraïssé limit of a suitable category of continuous surjections on the circle.
+Moreover, we show that, when playing the game with continuous surjections between non-degenerate Peano continua, the pseudo-arc is always generic, while the universal pseudo-solenoid is generic over all surjections between circle-like continua.
+This gives a complete classification of generic continua over full non-trivial subcategories of connected polyhedra with continuous surjections.

 {\bf Keywords:} Pseudo-arc, pseudo-solenoid, generic object, Fraïssé limit, MU-category.

 {\bf Mathematics Subject Classification (2020):} 54F15, 18D20, 18F60.